mayur-22/BigInt-oCaml/README.md

 where sign can be Neg/NonNeg.
 Neg for negative numbers and NonNeg for positive numbers

-Other than helper functions it contains are:
+Other than helper functions it contains:
 ```oCaml
 type sign = Neg | NonNeg
 type bigint = sign * int list